 Often people get so trapped in the responsibilities and complexities of being an adult, they forget how to observe and speak simply.
 Some use words on paper that never leave their lips.
 Looking though adolescent eyes opens perspective and renews inspiration to even the most cynical sourpuss inside.
 Once clear of prejudice you'll be ready to freshly explore new ideas and concepts.
 Then stay in that adolescent zone while writing, making sure to use simple language and phrasing.
 After all, what good is writing something few can understand?

 My own writing success is shared with the friends, coaches, editors, and co-authors that have inspired and critiqued my work along the way.
 Some of my best collaborators are experts no longer alive, like E.B.
 White, who support me through great books on the writing process.
 Sure much of my writing time is solitary, but involving people and resources I trust for feedback, brainstorming, and insight makes the process more fun and makes me a much better writer.

 Don't let writing intimidate you.
 As Sam says: "Ideas in your head help no one.
 If you observe, experience, or learn something that might benefit others; not only do you have the right to write; you have a responsibility to write."
-Write On!

 Like this post?
 If so, sign up here and never miss out on Kevin's thoughts and humor.